-1 Introduction 33 } Formatted: Font: 12 pt, Bold 2.
-Policies in Relation to the Flood and Water Management Act 201055 5 2.1.
-Policy 1: Investigation and Reporting of Flood Events 55 2.2.
-Policy 2: Register of Structures and Features (Asset Register) 77 z 2.3.
-Policy 3: Designation of Structures and Features99 2.4.
-Policy 4: Role of the Sustainable Drainage Systems (SuDS) Approval Body (SAB) 10101 + 9 Formatted: Indent: Left: 0 cm, Hanging: 1.24 cm 3.
-Policies in Relation to the Land Drainage Act 1991 12121 2 3.1.
-Policy 5: Maintaining, Improving or Constructing Works to Ordinary Watercourses 12 12 12 3.2.
-Policy 6: Consenting Activities relating to Ordinary Watercourses 14141 4 3.3.
-Policy 7: Enforcement Activities relating to Ordinary Watercourses 15454 4.
-Action Plan 17474 z 5.
-Preliminary Assessment of Properties at Risk of Flooding 24242 1 Appe endix A - Shropshire and Staffordshire SuDS Handbook Formatted: Font: 12 pt, Bold, No underline Formatted: Font: 12 pt
+1. Introduction 3 2.
+Policies in Relation to the Flood and Water Management Act 5 2.1.
+Policy 1: Investigation and Reporting of Flood Events 5 2.2.
+Policy 2: Register of Structures and Features (Asset Register) 7 2.3.
+Policy 3: Designation of Structures and Features 9 2.4.
+Policy 4: The Role of the Lead Local Flood Authority in the Consideration of Proposals for Sustainable Development 10 3.
+Policies in Relation to the Land Drainage Act 10 3.1.
+Policy 5: Maintaining, Improving or Constructing Works to Ordinary Watercourses 11 3.2.
+Policy 6: Consenting Activities relating to Ordinary Watercourses 13 3.3.
+Policy 7: Enforcement Activities relating to Ordinary Watercourses 14 3.4.
+Policy 8: Environmental Opportunities 15 4.
+Action Plan 17 5.
+Preliminary Assessment of Properties at Risk of Flooding 24 Appe endix A - Shropshire and Staffordshire SuDS Handbook